Azure-Samples/communication-services-dotnet-quickstarts/callautomation-openai-sample-csharp/README.md

 # ACS Call Automation and Azure OpenAI Service

-This is a sample application demonstrated during Microsoft /Build 2023.
+This is a sample application demonstrated during Microsoft Build 2023.
 It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.

 ## Prerequisites